 - Where does nitrogen come from or go?
 (If this has changed, then the ratio is off.)

-- And, not only are water vapor and pollutants subtracted from the equation but so are three of the top five gases, argon, carbon dioxide and neon.
+- Not only are water vapor and pollutants subtracted from the equation but so are three of the top five gases, argon, carbon dioxide and neon.

 - And many more.